dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

     -> (vec record { spender : Account; expires_at : opt nat64; created_at_time : opt nat64; });
 ```

+// FIX as above

 As ledgers are recommended to limit the number of approvals per token, pagination is not required for this method.
+// FIX check this with the group

 ### icrc7_supported_standards